 - The SCENE OBJECTIVE is what your character wants more than anything throughout the scene.

 Why not apply these to have more fruitful conversations?
-Think about it like this:
+Think about it like the conversation objective and the relationship objective:

 - Your SUPER OBJECTIVE is what do you want from this relationship?

 You need to correct a report’s behavior.
-Your CONVERSATION OBJECTIVE is to make him aware of what he is doing wrong, the impact of that behavior on the group (or company) and expectations moving forward.
+That means your CONVERSATION OBJECTIVE is to make him aware of what he is doing wrong.
+It’s also important to cover the impact of that behavior on others, and expectations moving forward.

 Your SUPER OBJECTIVE is to develop this employee’s professional potential.
 So the SUPER OBJECTIVE informs your entire conversation.
 This forces you to be more thoughtful in how you express what needs to be said.

-Action Point 1: Take the time to get clear on these 2 objectives before any significant talk.
-Your conversation is a scene from this movie called “your life”.
+Action Point 1: Take the time to get clear on these 2 objectives before any significant message.

 2. Deliver value nudges.

-I’m talking to someone at an event, I’ve just met her and I want her to know enough about my business so that she remembers my name and a little bit of what I do.
+I’m talking to someone in a virtual meeting, I’ve just e-met her and I want her to know enough about my business so that she remembers my name and a little bit of what I do.

-After asking her what she’s excited about these days, I share that I’m excited about a new coaching results measurement tool I’ve come up with.
-Then I deliver the value nudge…(which is why this tool could have value for her or others).
+After asking her what she’s excited about these days, I share that I’m excited about something.
+It’s a new coaching results measurement tool I’ve come up with.
+Then I deliver the value nudge…(which is why this tool has value for her or others).

 Or…in the example of giving feedback, the value nudge is reminding the person of your SUPER OBJECTIVE, of why this feedback is personally and professionally relevant to the employee.